LogtalkDotOrg/logtalk-for-vscode/docs/QUICK_FIX_LIKELY_UNUSED_PREDICATE.md

 }
 ```

-**Note**: The `formatUses2DirectiveWithElements` helper method calls `LogtalkDocumentFormattingEditProvider.formatUses2DirectiveContent()` by creating a mock document that returns the temporary directive text with the modified elements list.
+**Note**: The helper methods (`formatUses2DirectiveWithElements` and `formatUseModule2DirectiveWithElements`) call the corresponding formatter methods (`LogtalkDocumentFormattingEditProvider.formatUses2DirectiveContent()` or `formatUseModule2DirectiveContent()`) by creating a mock document that returns the temporary directive text with the modified elements list.
 This ensures we use the exact same formatting logic without code duplication, providing proper multi-line formatting based on ruler settings.

 ## Examples